The following Campus Echo staff contributed to this story: Allexus Killian, Kaitlyn Kornegay, Mesa Jones, and Chris Frazier.

 “Someone left the gate open for the cows to roam,” said Rachelle Gold, a professor in the Department of Languages and Literature.

-Gold says she hasn’t been able to send emails through Canvas to her students.
-She said she is having trouble communicating and it’s affecting her in terms of grading final papers.
-She also says she’ll still holding her class sessions but may have to modify her final exam.
-Gold is in the same boat as all N.C.
-Central University faculty.
+She hasn’t been able to send emails through Canvas to her students and it’s affecting how she grades final papers.
+Gold also says that her class sessions will remain, but may have to modify her final exam.
+She is in the same boat as all NCCU faculty.

 “Today I have class at 11:35 but my professor’s not here and I’ve tried messaging her.
-We have no idea if we have class or not,” said mass communication senior Imara Harrell.
+We have no idea if we have class or not,” said Imara Harrell, an mass communication senior .
 “I have no service on campus so sometimes messages will just randomly come through.”

 Ever since Sunday, Harrell has been in the same boat as all NCCU students.
 She wonders if there’s a ransom being demanded for the university to return to normal.